Softwire/DiscordBot/README.md

 - [ ] Allow the creation of custom response sets with the bot
 - [ ] Notify users if the event they signed up to has changed
-- [ ] Find a suitable alternative to Google Sheets
+- [ ] Switch from using Google Sheets to a database with transactions, ACID properties, no API quotas, etc.
 - [ ] Allow users to disable bot reminder notifications
 - [ ] Add pagination to event lists (limit 5 per page)